-The scenery is dazzling, but in an overpowering, distinctly unsettling way.
+The scenery is dazzling, but in an overpowering, unsettling way.
 This is not a friendly place; within such immensity you realize how very small you are, how minor and impermanent.
 It is the very definition of “sublime,” in the Romantic sense: beautiful yet terrifying.
-It all seems eerily familiar to me, and it should.
-Because I was here once before, a long time ago, on a lovely early summer day much like this one.
+It all seems eerily familiar, as it should.
+Because you were here once before, a long, long time ago, on a lovely summer day very much like this one.

 But I have not journeyed to this remote place to enjoy the view.
 My purpose here is a solemn one.
 Exactly fifty years have passed, to the day, to the hour, to the minute, since the death of my father, and I have come once again to the place that claimed his life and very nearly claimed mine.